ali-raheem/Julia/README.md

 # Julia set generator

 Quick and dirty Julia set (and mandelbrot) generator.
+A bit rough around the edges as I only made this to test out different approaches to parallelisation out, soon will have some time on a Xeon Phi cluster and want to make the most of it.

+* Single threaded
+* Multiple static pthreads
+* OpenMP static for parallelisation
+* WIP openCL.

 ## Theory